Edwards, Frederick, 184, Police Constable.

 Later the particulars of his marriage were recorded and his next of kin was shown as being his wife of 4, Park Road, Ware.

 Frederick was mobilised at Hertford on the 20th February 1917.
+[His Police Service Record shows he was released by them on the 19th February.
+Ed.]
 On the 22nd February he was posted as Gunner 206125 to the Royal Horse Artillery Depot.

 PC 256 Walter Barber was mobilised two days after Frederick and became Gunner 206135 Royal Horse Artillery.
 Other than possibly during their basic training they did not serve together.